Cookies on the SIM Sherpa website

 Screenshot of SMARTY's coverage checker map

-Their coverage map is honest and accurateCheck your local area
+We found their map honest and accurateCheck in your area

 at SMARTY.co.uk

-We’re not able to test every inch of the UK’s landmass, but we did some spot checks in our local area.
-We wanted to see whether SMARTY’s coverage checker was accurate, and whether their signal was the same as Three’s.
+It’s impossible to test signal in every inch of the UK, but we did some spot checks in different locations near us.
+We tested to see if their signal lines up with their coverage map and if it’s the same as Three’s.

-The coverage checker is accurate.
-Our real life findings matched up well with the checker’s claims.
-They’re also totally honest with the location of blackspots which is good considering there are a fair few.
+What we found lined up well with what their coverage map showed.
+And they’re also totally honest with the location of blackspots which is good considering there are a fair few out in the countryside.

 Useful link: Check SMARTY coverage near you now